Last Updated on: 28th October 2023, 09:25 am

 All parrots grieve for lost loved ones.
-But like us, the way each parrot deals with its emotions can vary from bird to bird.
-The strength of grief each parrot experiences can also differ.
+Like us, how each parrot deals with its emotions can vary from bird to bird, and the strength of grief experienced can also differ.

-Signs Your Parrot is Grieving
+Signs A Parrot is Grieving

-At this point, you’ll start to notice signs of grief.
-This may include:
+At this point, you’ll start to notice signs of grief, which may include:

-- Loss of appetite
+- Loss of appetite.

-- Reluctance to leave the cage, explore, or fly
+- Reluctance to leave the cage.

-- Lack of interest in toys, play, and activities
+- Lack of interest in toys, play, and activities.

-- Aggression and irritability (e.g. biting)
+- Aggression and irritability.

-- Stereotypic behaviors (pacing, toe-tapping, head-bobbing)
+- Stereotypic behaviors (pacing, toe-tapping, head-bobbing).

 How Long Do Parrots Grieve?